 Originating between the orbits of Mars and Jupiter 1.4 million years ago, this meteorite, some 100 m (328 ft.) in diameter, left a crater that’s 3.4 km (2.1 mi.) wide.
 One can only imagine its massive impact as it slammed into the Earth!

 The Parc national Ulittaniujalik was the fourth park created in Nunavik in 2016.

 The Pingualuit, Kuururjuaq, Tursujuq and Ulittaniujalik parks are paradise for anyone who loves trekking, climbing, sea or whitewater kayaking, ski touring or snowshoeing, or even photography—why not immortalize the landscape and share the beauty!

 The Arctic wildlife kingdom

 This is the land of Rudolph and his friends, and it’s where the caribou reign supreme.
-In the spring, thousands of the animals migrate some 3,000 km (1,860 mi.) from James Bay to the Torngat Mountains.
+In the spring, thousands of the animals migrate some 3,000 km (1,860 mi.) from James Bay to to the borders of Nunavik, between Hudson Bay and Ungava Bay.
 The caribou are a tireless species.